- TOP >

 A universal theater created by connections between people

 CINEMA Chupki TABATA is Japan's first universal theater.
 The movie theater was established based on the desire to create a truly open movie theater where people who hesitate to go to movie theaters for various reasons can enjoy movies without worry.
-Chihoko Hiratsuka, the theater representative, and Hiroaki Wada, the manager, talked to us about the theater's specific efforts.
+Chihoko Hiratsuka, the theater representative, talked to us about the theater's specific efforts.

 A dream given shape as a result of volunteer activities